jlgerber/jlgerber.github.io/pages/editors/vi/intro.md

  You may also use the `c` motion key with a count, just like `d`

 ## File Status
-press `Ctrl-g` to get the current file's statuse
+press `Ctrl-g` to get the current file's status

+## Search Command
+In normal mode, press `/` to go into search mode.
+Your cursor will jump to the minieditor and you will be able to type a string to search for and type ENTER.

+To search for the next occurence of the string, type `n`.

+To search backwarads for the previous occurence of the string, type `N`.

+To turn off the color highlight, press `:noh`